AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/dedicated-egress-ip-address.md

     Dedicated egress IP address configuration's HTTP signature only differs from [flexible egress port](./flexible-port-egress.md#enable-dedicated-egress-ip-address-per-environment) in that it also supports the optional `nonProxyHosts` configuration.

-    `nonProxyHosts` declares a set of hosts for which port 80 or 443 should be routed through the default shared IP address ranges rather than the dedicated egress IP. `nonProxyHosts` may be useful as traffic egressing through shared IPs may be further optimized automatically by Adobe.
+    `nonProxyHosts` declares a set of hosts for which port 80 or 443 should be routed through the default shared IP address ranges rather than the dedicated egress IP. `nonProxyHosts` may be useful as traffic egressing through shared IPs is optimized automatically by Adobe.

     For each `portForwards` mapping, the advanced networking defines the following forwarding rule: